Water Utility Supervisor O&M

 - Colorado Water Distribution Level 3 AND a Colorado Wastewater Collection Level 1

 - Colorado Wastewater Collection Level 3 AND a Colorado Water Distribution Level 1

 - OR the ability to obtain the necessary certification within Departmental established requirements

 - Physical Demands:

-- Moderate to heavy physical work requiring the ability to lift and carry objects weighing up to 50 pounds with or without assistance;
+- Moderate physical work requiring the ability to lift and carry objects weighing up to 50 pounds, with or without assistance

 - Regular walking and standing to oversee projects